product-jam-2026/starter-kit/README.md

 cp .env.local.template .env.local
 ```

-Then, open the `.env.local` file in your code editor, and update the values with
-real data.

 ### Run the development server

 The codebase uses a development server to run the code.
 This is a server that